jackretterer/chromaDBDocumentation/docs/getting-started.md

 </Tabs>

 Note: By default data stored in Chroma is ephemeral (temporary) making it easy to prototype scripts.
-However, if you'd like to make your data persistent, you can checkout the [Usage Guide](./usage-guide.md) for more info.
+However, if you'd like to make your data persistent (permanent), you can checkout the [Usage Guide](./usage-guide.md) for more info.

 ## 📚 Next steps